Methoxyflurane: History

 Methoxyflurane has been used since the 1970s in Australia as an emergency analgesic for short-term use by the Australian Defence Force and New Zealand Defence Force, the Australian ambulance services, and both St John Ambulance and Wellington Free Ambulance in New Zealand.
-Since 2018, it has also been used by some emergency medical services in Germany.
+Since 2018, it has also been used by some emergency medical services in Germany and Austria.
+Methoxyflurane inhalers are nicknamed 'green whistles' due to the green colour of their casing.

 All of the currently used volatile anesthetic agents are organofluorine compounds.
-Aside from the synthesis of Freon (Thomas Midgley, Jr. and Charles F. Kettering, 1928) and the discovery of Teflon (Roy J. Plunkett, 1938), the field of organofluorine chemistry had not attracted a great deal of attention up to 1940 because of the extreme reactivity of elemental fluorine, which had to be produced in situ for use in chemical reactions.
+Aside from the synthesis of Freon (Thomas Midgley Jr. and Charles F. Kettering, 1928) and the discovery of Teflon (Roy J. Plunkett, 1938), the field of organofluorine chemistry had not attracted a great deal of attention up to 1940 because of the extreme reactivity of elemental fluorine, which had to be produced in situ for use in chemical reactions.
 The development of organofluorine chemistry was a spin-off from the World War 2 nuclear Manhattan Project, during which elemental fluorine was produced on an industrial scale for the first time.

 The need for fluorine arose from the need to separate the isotope uranium-235 (235U) from uranium-238 (238U) because the former, present in natural uranium at a concentration of less than 1% is fissile (capable of sustaining a nuclear chain reaction of nuclear fission with thermal neutrons), whereas the latter is not.
 Members of the MAUD Committee (especially Francis Simon and Nicholas Kurti) proposed the use of gaseous diffusion for isotope separation, since, according to Graham's law the rate of diffusion is inversely proportional to molecular mass.
 After an extensive search, uranium hexafluoride (UF6) was determined to be the most suitable compound of uranium to be used for the gaseous diffusion process.
 Elemental fluorine is needed in the production of UF6.

 Obstacles had to be overcome in the handling of both fluorine and UF6.
 Before the K-25 gaseous diffusion enrichment plant could be built, it was first necessary to develop non-reactive chemical compounds that could be used as coatings, lubricants and gaskets for the surfaces which would come into contact with the UF6 gas (a highly reactive and corrosive substance).
 William T. Miller, professor of organic chemistry at Cornell University, was co-opted to develop such materials, because of his expertise in organofluorine chemistry.
 Miller and his team developed several novel non-reactive chlorofluorocarbon polymers that were used in this application.